hazrmard/EngineeringScienceBuilding/docs/4-preprocessing.md

 ### Missing/zero power values

-In several measurements power is recorded as 0.
+~~In several measurements power is recorded as 0.
 However this may not reflect the actual state of the system and may simply be an error in logging/networking or a temporary fluctuation.
-Because the cause of a zero measurement is indeterminate, such records are not considered during analysis.
+Because the cause of a zero measurement is indeterminate, such records are not considered during analysis.~~

+Using the flag `--keep_zeros` for `preprocess.py` will keep rows where power values are 0.

 In essence, the system is analyzed only at the states when all components (chiller, water pumps, fans) are operational.